metno/met_moai/README.md

 ### etc/settings.ini

 This is the main configuration file for moai.
-Relevant entries to modify here are the follwing:
+Relevant entries to modify here are the following:

   * url: The advertised host name.
 Must equal the base address you use when connecting to the service.
 For local installations,